hyanwong/tours/README.md

 * Pinpoints describing locations on the tree: https://github.com/OneZoom/OZtree/blob/main/OZprivate/rawJS/OZTreeModule/src/navigation/pinpoint.js
 * URLs, including all attributes that can be set in the querystring: https://github.com/OneZoom/OZtree/blob/main/OZprivate/rawJS/OZTreeModule/src/navigation/state.js
 * Additional documentation on highlights: https://github.com/OneZoom/OZtree/blob/main/OZprivate/rawJS/OZTreeModule/src/projection/highlight/highlight.js

+## Licensing of tours material for reuse.

+* Except in the case where individual images are explicitly labelled with licenses for reuse, permission is not currently granted to reuse tours content for any purpose.
+We are open to being contacted with requests for permission to reuse.